We offer immediate diagnosis and treatment, as well as rehabilitation services in Manhattan and Brooklyn.

 Jennifer A. Frontera, MD

-Dr. Frontera is chief of neurology at NYU Lutheran Medical Center, professor and vice chair of the Department of Neurology at NYU Lutheran, and director of the Comprehensive Stroke Center at NYU Lutheran Medical Center.
+Dr. Frontera is chief of neurology and director of the Comprehensive Stroke Center at NYU Langone Hospital—Brooklyn.
+She is professor and vice chair of the Department of Neurology at NYU Langone.
 She is board certified in neurocritical care and stroke.
 Dr. Frontera earned her medical degree at the Johns Hopkins University School of Medicine.
 She completed a neurology residency and stroke and neurocritical care fellowships at NewYork-Presbyterian/Columbia University Medical Center.View Full Profile

 Karthikeyan M. Arcot, MD